61% of food and drink advertisements on Melbourne’s public transport network are for unhealthy food and drinks.

 every year on advertising for sugary drinks.

-This consumption of unhealthy, processed food and drinks leads to poor diets, increasing the likelihood of serious disease, including 13 types of cancer later in life.
+This consumption of unhealthy, processed food and drinks can lead to excess weight that increases the risk of serious disease, including 13 types of cancer later in life.
+But it doesn’t have to be this way.

 To give our kids the best chance of growing up healthy we must protect them from the processed food industry.
-We want to restrict this advertising:
+We want the Victorian Government to remove this advertising:

 Together, we can protect our kids from the processed food industry.
 Sign our statement to show your support.